MasoodGit/frontend-nanodegree-neighborhood-map/README.md

 There is a live version of the app at http://ftchirou.github.io/frontend-nanodegree-neighborhood-map/

 ## How to run
-You will need a http server in order to run the app.
+You will need an http server in order to run the app.
 A little server can be started if you have python installed.

 In a terminal, ```cd``` in the project directory and type